Constance Avery-Clark, Ph.D.

 I received my first Ph.D., this one in Clinical Psychology, from the University of Southern California in 1980.
 I am a Licensed Psychologist in Florida, a member of the American Psychological Association, a Diplomate of Sex Therapy through the American Association of Sexuality Educators, Counselors and Therapists, a certified Diplomate of the American Board of Sexology, and I have served as President of the South Florida Society for Trauma-Based Disorders.
 I am currently Vice-President and Program Chair of the Center for Jungian Studies of South Florida.

 I served as Clinical and Research Associate at Masters & Johnson Institute in St. Louis for five years, assessing and treating sexual dysfunctions and disorders, intimacy and relationship distresses, and sexual and physical victimization.
-I currently specialize in sexual and relationship problems as well as depressive, anxiety, post-traumatic stress, impulse control and self-identity disorders.
+I currently specialize in sexual and relationship problems as well as depressive, anxiety, post-traumatic stress, impulse control, self-identity, meaning-of-life, and depth-oriented concerns.
 I have published, lectured, and spoken nationally on radio and television, on matters of intimacy, sexuality, women and stress, and the problems of dual-career couples, including an appearance on the Today Show.
-I am currently in private practice in Boca Raton, Florida.
+I am currently in private practice in Boca Raton, Florida, and have been in private practice for 30 years.

 In August 2014, I completed a second Ph.D., this one in the Psychology of Jungian Studies, from Saybrook University, San Francisco, and the Jung Center of Houston.
 Noted Jungian analyst and author, James Hollis, Ph.D., served as my dissertation chair.
 In my practice and publications, I am increasingly focusing on working from depth-oriented and Jungian perspectives with people in their middle and later years who are confronting sexual, relationship, self-identity, and meaning-of-life concerns.